 - Nutritious meals.
 Brain health is intrinsically tied to nutrition.
 Research shows that some foods can help mitigate depression symptoms, including complex carbohydrates, lean proteins, low-fat dairy, and nuts and seeds.
 Vitamin D and omega-3 supplements can also be beneficial in helping depression symptoms.
 Natural supplements, such as St. John’s Wort or Sam-E may also be included in the dietary regimen.

 - Daily exercise.
 Getting daily exercise can have a powerful impact on mood.
 Adding 20-30 minutes of cardio, such as brisk walking, hiking, dance cardio, cycling, and running, 3-4 times per week can help elevate the feel-good brain chemicals, endorphins, that lead to better overall fitness, better sleep quality, better concentration, and improved mood.

-This multidisciplinary approach to treating depression can help free the individual from the grip of this mood disorder and allow them to move forward with a fresh new perspective and a toolbox of new behavioral responses to past triggers and demons.
+This multidisciplinary approach to treating depression can help free the individual from the grip of this mood disorder and allow them to move forward with a fresh new perspective and a toolbox of new behavioral responses to past triggers and personal challenges to healthy functioning.